blevinstein/Quadtree/README.md

 To run the "sim" app:
 > sbt sim

+Controls in the sim:

+WASD - Move the figure

+Tools:

+X [click] - DeleteTool

 TODO
 ====

 Features
 --------

-- Use Akka to improve behavior of Driver
+- Use Akka to improve behavior of Driver?

 - GrowTool, can click on an object and copy a block into an adjacent open square

 - Implement persistence, save/load world

 - Add configurable settings

-- Implement Image -> QuadTree

 Cleanup
 -------